Tekkare/concrete-biopython/Design.md

 The chosen design approach, which has been implemented, revolves around ensuring seamless compatibility with `Biopython` on the unencrypted side, while leveraging a mirrored FHE version exclusively on the encrypted side.
 The unencrypted side makes use of `Biopython` for tasks like file loading, data preprocessing, and handling `Seq` sequence objects.
 Subsequently, these objects are transformed into arrays, encrypted, and used to initialize `concrete.biopython` objects such as `FheSeq`, which represent encrypted sequences.
 After FHE processing, a reverse process is employed for decryption.

 The key advantage of this approach lies in the clear distinction between unencrypted and encrypted processing, allowing for the maximum utilization of `Biopython` in the unencrypted part of the code.
-~~However, a drawback is the need for manual object conversions to and from arrays when transitioning between unencrypted and encrypted states, accomplished using the `concrete.biopython.FheSeqMaker` class, as detailed in the tutorial.~~
+~~However, a drawback is the need for manual object conversions to and from arrays when transitioning between unencrypted and encrypted states, accomplished using the `concrete.biopython.FheSeq.SeqInterface` class, as detailed in the tutorial.~~
 What's more, the BioCircuit circuit wrapper can be used in a majority of usecases (when all inputs are sequences) and facilitates greatly the interfacing between `Seq` and `FheSeq`.